 Eolas Fúinn / About Us

-The Irish Patriots Thomas and Kathleen Clarke, inspired by Hyde's vision , founded the Brooklyn Conradh na Gaeilge/Gaelic League in 1902.
-They returned to Ireland in 1907 and played a pivotal part in the 1916 Easter Uprising .
+The Irish patriots Thomas and Kathleen Clarke, inspired by Hyde's vision, founded the Brooklyn Gaelic League (Conradh na Gaeilge) in 1902.
+They returned to Ireland in 1907 and played a pivotal part in the 1916 Easter Uprising.

-Today, the branch provides weekly Irish language (Gaeilge) classes on Tuesday evenings and sits in on a monthly Seisiún.
+Today, the branch provides weekly Irish language (Gaeilge) classes on Tuesday evenings and hosts a monthly Seisiún.

-View the Events page for the monthly schedule.
+View the Events page for our monthly schedule.

 An Coiste Gnó / Executive Committee